garysweaver/stepford/README.md

 If you have duplicate factory definitions during Rails load, it may complain.
 Just move, rename, or remove the offending files and factories and retry.

-Uses the Ruby 1.9 hash syntax in generated factories.
-If you don't have 1.9, it might not fail during generation, but it may later when loading the factories.
+Stepford produces factories that use Ruby 1.9 hash syntax.
+If you aren't using Ruby 1.9, it may not fail during generation, but it might later when loading the factories.

-If you are using STI, you'll need to manually fix the value that goes into the `type` attribute, or remove it.
+If you are using STI, you'll need to manually fix the value that goes into the `type` attribute, or you can remove those.

 If you specify `--associations`, you might get circular associations and could easily end up with: